nortageMliaHllA/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [/] Mention two parts of Express that you learned about this week.

+Express is a web application framework that sits on top of the Node.js web server.
+Similar to React, but it's for backend.

+It adds extra functionality, such as routing and middleware.

-- [ ] Describe Middleware?
+- [/] Describe Middleware?

+It is functions that get request and response objects & can operate on them to return the response or call the next middleware in the pipeline.

-- [ ] Describe a Resource?
+- [/] Describe a Resource?

+Resources are things that are access by the URL that is supplied.

-- [ ] What can the API return to help clients know if a request was successful?
+- [/] What can the API return to help clients know if a request was successful?

+Return status code 200(OK).

-- [ ] How can we partition our application into sub-applications?
+- [/] How can we partition our application into sub-applications?

+Routers can do this by serving both our application and a routing our API with its own middleware and routing.

 ## Project Setup